ZhgChg.Li

 }

-Please confirm whether the Google APIs request path is correct.
+Please verify if the Google APIs request path is correct.

 Integration Successful 🎉🎉🎉

-You can see that with less than 10 lines of code, you can seamlessly integrate with Google APIs, which is really convenient.
-Friends interested can take a look at the relatively cumbersome steps for exchanging authentication tokens when implementing it yourself for Google APIs integration.
+You can see that in less than 10 lines of code, you can seamlessly connect to Google APIs, which is very convenient.
+For those interested, you can check out the self-implemented authentication token exchange steps when connecting to Google APIs, which are quite complicated in comparison.

 Next Steps:

-Combine with the previous article “Using Google Apps Script Web App Forms to Connect to GitHub Action CI/CD” to link CI/CD tasks, presenting the Firebase App Distribution download link directly on the Web App for colleagues to download conveniently.
+Combined with the previous article “Using Google Apps Script Web App Form to Connect Github Action CI/CD Workflow,” the Firebase App Distribution download link is also displayed on the Web App for colleagues to download directly.

 Demo Result